What is a Notice to Complete?

 Key Takeaways

-If you’ve had any experience with purchasing or selling property, you may have come across a notice to complete.
-You may have been on the receiving end of one, or you may find the need to issue one.
-Either way, it’s crucial to understand what a notice to complete is, how it works, what happens if you receive one, and how to challenge one if necessary.
+If you’ve ever bought or sold a property, you may have encountered a notice to complete.
+You might have gotten one, or you might need to issue one.
+It’s important to know what a notice to complete is, how it works, what happens if you get one, and how to fight one if you need to.

 Understanding the Notice to Complete

-A notice to complete is a formal legal document issued to enforce the completion of a contract for sale.
-It’s typically issued when one party, either the buyer or the seller, fails to meet the agreed settlement date.
+A notice to complete is a legal document that tells someone to finish a contract for sale.
+It is usually given when one side, either the buyer or the seller, doesn’t meet the agreed-upon date for settling.

 What Is the Timeline for a Notice to Complete?

 The timeline for a notice to complete is commonly 14 days from when it was sent.
-In some cases, the recipient can negotiate an extension of up to 28 days.
-The exact timeframe for a notice to complete may vary depending on the specific terms of the contract and any governing state laws.
+In some cases, the person who gets the notice can ask for an extension of up to 28 days.
+The exact time frame for a notice to complete may differ based on the contract’s specific terms and any state laws that apply.

 Common Scenarios Requiring a Notice to Complete in Australia